bhayes11/workout-tracker/README.md

 ## Description

-The purpose of this project was to create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+With the help of the workout tracker the user is able to create exercises and track all workouts with charts and graphs.
+This project uses the Mongo database with Mongoose schema.

 ## Table of Contents
 - [Screenshot](#Screenshot)